aashikap0000/student/_posts/Foundation/B-tools_and_equipment/2025-09-09-blog-tools-setup.md

 👾 6.
 Alien Background Hack
 One of the more fun challenges was getting the alien background and flying UFO to appear on my site.
 At first, my screen was completely white, then just grey.
 After debugging with my team, I realized:

-I wasn’t saving my changes (cmd + S!) before committing
+I wasn’t saving my changes (Cmd + S) before committing

 The code paths for the images were slightly off.
-We fixed it by making sure the image links used {{ page.background | relative_url }} and {{ page.sprite | relative_url }}.
+We fixed it by making sure the image links used relative paths.

-I also had to adjust canvas dimensions to fit the entire screen window.
+I also had to adjust canvas dimensions to fit the entire screen window and handle window resizes

 After lots of small edits and testing, the game finally displayed correctly 🚀.